cybercongress/go-cyber/docs/cyberd.md

 We need speedy confirmation times to feels like the usual web app.
 It is a strong architecture requirement that shapes an economic topology and scalability of the cyber protocol.

-Proposed blockchain design is based on [Tendermint consensus](https://ipfs.io/ipfs/QmaMtD7xDgghqgjN62zWZ5TBGFiEjGQtuZBjJ9sMh816KJ) algorithm with 146 validators and has very fast 2 second finality time.
+Proposed blockchain design is based on [Tendermint consensus](https://ipfs.io/ipfs/QmaMtD7xDgghqgjN62zWZ5TBGFiEjGQtuZBjJ9sMh816KJ) algorithm with 146 validators and has very fast near 3 second finality time.
 Average confirmation timeframe at half the second with asynchronous interaction make complex blockchain search almost invisible for agents.

 Let us say that our node implementation based on `cosmos-sdk` can process 10k transactions per second.
 Thus every day at least 8.64 million agents can submit 100 cyberlinks each and impact results simultaneously.
 That is enough to verify all assumptions in the wild.
 As blockchain technology evolves we want to check that every hypothesis work before scale it further.
 Moreover, the proposed design needs demand for full bandwidth in order the relevance becomes valuable.
 That is why we strongly focus on accessible, but provable distribution from inception.